tuommii/Taskmaster/README.md

 - Option to daemonize with `-d` flag
 - Hot-reloads config file when receives `SIGHUP` signal
 - Only one client at time is allowed
-- Server remains listening for a new client if client exits
+- Server remains listening for a new client if a client exits
-- Sends new job names to client when needed for suggestions

 ## How To Use